avasay/avasay.github.io/_posts/2019-11-01-Image-Randomizer-C-Sharp-Caching.markdown

 }
 ```

-## And That's It!
+And that's It!
 You can now run the application and it will now cache the image itself, not just the filenames.

-### But First, Brief Explanation
+### Brief Explanation
-The ImageCache class is really no different than any other cacher that I have done previously.
+The ImageCacher class is really no different than any other cacher that I have done previously.
 That is, check if cache exists, if it doesn't then build it.
 If it does then just use what's in the cache, as in,
 ```
 if (m_imageObject == null)
 {
     // Build cache
 }
-else
-{
 return m_imageObject.Content;
-}
 ```

+#### About ImageObject
 So, first I will explain the ImageObject class.
 Again, here it is,
 ```
 public class ImageObject